gvamsi01/transportation-Optimization/README.md

 The extracted data based on hour, distance and minute interval are plotted using their latitude and longitude and are shown as markers.

+The potential routes are extracted using DB Scan algorithm.

+@any issues and for support contact me on vamsigrandhi@u.nus.edu or +65-87329144